Korean War Project

 Entry: 39570

-WHAREVER HAPTEND TO
+Subject: WHAREVER HAPTENED TO

-DENNIS H. JONES wrote on December 30, 2003
+Dennis H. Jones wrote on December 30, 2003

-UNIT: B BTY 99FA BN 1ST CAV,
+Unit: B BTY 99FA BN 1ST CAV,

 Comments: WHAT HAPPEND TO CAPT LYNCH, LT.
 RAY,I WAS HIS LAST RECON SGT,SGT LICHTER AND OUR JEEP DRIVER I HAVED FOUND 1ST SGT CARLTON SMITH,HE STILL LIVES IN PARAGOULD ARK.